cycronix/JiffyCam/README.md

 2. **Seamless Integration**: When both are running, they work together seamlessly
    - The viewer automatically detects and connects to the capture engine
    - Live video feeds are streamed from capture to viewer via HTTP
-   - Status information and capture controls are synchronized

 3. **Flexible Deployment**: This architecture supports various deployment scenarios
    - Single machine: Both components running together
    - Distributed: Capture on edge devices, viewing from remote locations
    - Batch processing: Capture runs continuously, viewer used for analysis

-## Overview

-JiffyCam is a portable all-Python webapp that uses Streamlit for the UI to capture video from a camera, detect objects, save frames, and browse historical images.
-It provides an intuitive interface for real-time video capture and historical image browsing with time-based navigation.

-### Key Features

-- **Real-time capture**: Capture video from camera devices
-- **Object detection**: Built-in support for object detection with YOLOv8
-- **Time-based browsing**: Navigate through historical images with an intuitive timeline interface
-- **Interactive time controls**: Navigate via time slider, next/previous buttons, or direct time input
-- **Live/Pause toggle**: Seamlessly switch between live view and browsing historical images
-- **Status indicators**: Clear status messages for captures, saves, and browsing
-- **Date picker**: Easily browse images from different dates
-- **Configurable save interval**: Set automatic frame saving at custom intervals
-- **Performance metrics**: Real-time FPS monitoring for both capture and display

 ## Installation